AmethystCash/AutoSort/README.md

 ### How to get started?

+Disclaimer: the current method described below is outdated, the new code revamp is being worked on.
+However, you can still use it to experience the slightly more limited features.

 1. Download all of the Python Scripts.
 2. Install all the necessary packages:
   - `reqests`